GurpreetSingh31-Data/HR_Dashboard/README.md

 # HR Analytics Dashboard Overview

 This HR Analytics dashboard provides key insights into employee metrics within an organization, helping to identify trends related to attrition, demographic factors, and employee satisfaction.
-Below are the primary insights derived from the data:
+Below are the primary insights derived from the data :

 ###  1)Key Metrics: